-Design the TPA2000D2 without the filter if the traces from amplifier to speaker are short.
-The TPA2000D2 passed FCC and CE radiated emissions with no shielding with speaker wires 8 inches (20,32 cm) long or less.
+Design the TPA2001D2 without the filter if the traces from amplifier to speaker are short.
+The TPA2001D2 passed FCC and CE radiated emissions with no shielding with speaker wires 8 inches long or less.
 Notebook PCs and powered speakers where the speaker is in the same enclosure as the amplifier are good applications for class-D without a filter.